Learn and Explore

 After designation, the program monitors properties and offers technical assistance.

 What are National Historic Landmarks?

 National Historic Landmarks (NHLs) are historic places with exceptional value because they commemorate or illustrate the history of the United States.
-There are almost 2,600 National Historic Landmarks.
+There are just over 2,600 National Historic Landmarks.
 All NHLs are also listed in the National Register of Historic Places.

 NHLs come in many forms: buildings, sites, structures, objects, and districts.
 A historic site may be important enough to receive designation as an NHL if it:

 - is the location with the strongest association with a turning point or significant event in American history.

 - is the best location to tell the story of an individual who played a significant role in the history of the United States.